eduardantonoff/binary-search/README.md

 5. If the target value is greater than the middle element, eliminate all the elements to the left of (and including) the middle element from the search, and return to step one with this smaller search space.

+The implementation of the binary search algorithm yielded an average of only 5 attempts to guess the randomly generated number over 1000 repetitions, demonstrating its effectiveness in minimizing the number of guesses required.

+#### To Explore Further:
+- Binary Search vs. Other Schemes
+- Linear Search
+- Binary Search Trees
+- Hashing
+- Other Data Structures

 ### Results: <a name="results"></a>

 The average number of attempts it took to guess the number was 5.